alejandrojapkin/CocoaLUT/README.md

 ## License

-cocoalut is available under the MIT license.
+CocoaLUT is available under the MIT license.
 See the LICENSE file for more info.